MicrosoftDocs/visualstudio-docs/docs/get-started/visual-basic/tutorial-wpf.md

 ::: moniker range="vs-2017"

-When you start Visual Studio for the first time, you'll be prompted to sign in.
+When you open Visual Studio for the first time, you'll be prompted to sign in.
 This step is optional for this tutorial.
 Next you may be shown a dialog box that asks you to choose your development settings and color theme.
 Keep the defaults and choose **Start Visual Studio**.

 ![Choose settings dialog box](../media/exploreide-settings.png)